mattsherwood87/CoNNECT/docs/source/support_tools/index.rst

 mysql.py
 ========

-.. note:: the functions of support_tools.mysql does not support command line operation.
+.. note:: the functions of support_tools.mysql do not support command line operation.

 Python Implementation
 ---------------------